 Other agencies may need to adopt a policy that creates a drug free environment, or makes other provisions as required.
-Alternative versions of the policy are available on the KFx Website.

 STAFF AND THE DRUGS POLICY

 "Staff are expected to work to the drugs policy.
 Where staff are unhappy with an aspect of the policy, or are unclear how to deal with a situation, they should always discuss it with a senior worker.